Once upon a time there was a princess.

 Combining the lenses.

-I feel I need to temper my description of the different perspectives by saying that although I’ve listed these 4 scientific approaches to Animal Welfare as if they were exclusive, they’re really not.
+I also feel I need to temper my description of the different perspectives by saying that although I’ve listed these 4 scientific approaches to Animal Welfare as if they were exclusive, they’re really not.

 There IS overlap, and indeed, some of the questions I’ve suggested under one heading might also be asked under the umbrella of another scientific discipline.
 I’ve merely placed the question under the heading where it makes the most sense for me personally – and again, I am an evolutionary biologist.
 Someone with another background might choose to group those questions differently – or indeed replace them with other questions.